vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 into your code.
 Additional registers are used to communicate if errors have occurred while attempting to move data across (overruns, parity errors, noise).

-The reference manuals for process describe the memory location and semantics of each bit/byte of each register for each peripheral.
+The reference manuals for processors describe the memory location and semantics of each bit/byte of each register for each peripheral.

 ![USART registers](/images/usart-regs.png)